waad641/Polaris-the-chatbot/README.md

 # chatbot
-a working ,responsive  chatbot called "Polaris" using HTML,CSS and Javascript powerded by AI where you can ask any question and receive instant responses .
+a working ,responsive  chatbot called "Polaris" using HTML,CSS and Javascript powered by AI where you can ask any question and receive instant responses .